 Credit-based insurance score—Do you live in a state other than California, Hawaii, or Massachusetts?
 If so, most of the companies you turn to for car insurance will use what’s called a credit-based insurance score—produced using some portion, if not the entirety, of your personal credit history--to help predict how likely (or unlikely) you are to file a claim or cause them a loss.

 Driving record—This may be the most important factor in your auto insurance rates.
-The cleaner your driving record, the lower your rates are likely to be.
-So, keep those speeding tickets, traffic accidents, and other such offenses to a minimum if you want to keep your rates down.
+The cleaner your driving record, the lower your rates.
+So, keep those speeding tickets, traffic accidents, and other such offenses to a minimum if you want to keep your insurance rates down.

 Gender—Statistics suggest men are more likely than women to crash their vehicles, which of course means they tend to pay more for car insurance.
 (Don’t get too worked up about this, fellas, as women usually pay more than you do for health insurance.)